 How Do I Obtain Federal Criminal Court Records Online?

 The United States District Court for the Middle District of Georgia provides online access to case records through the Public Access to Court Electronic Records (PACER).
-For older cases, an interested person may follow the instruction for ordering records on NARA, for ordering records by mail, fax or E-mail and
+For older cases, an interested person may follow the instruction for ordering records on NARA, for ordering court records for federal crimes by mail, fax or E-mail and

 - visit the National Archive website,

 Note, it is advisable to first obtain information on the accession and case file location number of the case of interest from the pdf list provided on the court’s website, before placing an order for public records on NARA or contact the court’s contact division office.